fredbusch98/masterarbeit/README.md

 4. `text2gloss_mapper.py`.
 Maps full sentences to their corresponding gloss sequences, creating the training data for the Text2Gloss LLM.
 5. `gloss2pose_mapper.py`.
 Maps glosses to their corresponding frames in the OpenPose json files.
 6. `create_gloss2pose_dictionary.py`.
 Creates the final 1:1 lookup Gloss2Pose dictionary used later for the Gloss2Pose mdoule of the SLP pipeline.
 The resulting `gloss2pose_dictionary.json` needs to be saved under `src/pipeline/resources/` for later use!
+7. Under `src/data-processing/evaluation` run `calculate_gloss_time_metrics.py` followed by `evaluate_gloss_time_metrics.py`.
+These scripts calculate and evaluate the Gloss Time Metrics described in the thesis and the results of the scripts will be used in the Gloss2Pose module of the pipeline for smooth frame interpolation.
-7. (OPTIONAL) `sentence2pose_mapper.py`.
+8. (OPTIONAL) `sentence2pose_mapper.py`.
 Additional preprocessing script that creates mappings between entire sentences, their corresponding gloss sequence and the correpsonding pose sequences from the OpenPose json files.
 This was implemented to have data for the Sign-Language Back-Translation which was not evaluate in the end.
 The resulting data could also be used for training a data-driven, generative Gloss2Pose model in the future.
-8. (OPTIONAL) `sentence2vide_mapper.py`.
+9. (OPTIONAL) `sentence2vide_mapper.py`.
 Additional preprocessing script that creates mappings between entire sentences, their corresponding gloss sequence and the correpsonding timestamps in the video files from the DGS-Korpus Release 3.
 This was implemented to have data for the Sign-Language Back-Translation which was not evaluate in the end.

 ### 3. Data Augmentation (only needed if you really want to train the model again)
 1. Under `src/data-processing/`there is the `back_translation.py` script which implements data augmentation of the Text2Gloss data resulting from the previous data preprocessing step 4.
 This takes a long time to finish and is only needed if you want to train the Text2Gloss model on the final augmented Text2Gloss data.